 -We also provide opportunities throughout the year for children and parents to buy books through second hand sales and Book fairs.

-Both schools use a variety of reading schemes to support children to develop their reading skills at school and home.
-Developing readers use a mixture of books from the Bug Club scheme, Oxford Reading Tree and others.
+Both schools use reading schemes matched to our phonics schemes, which supports children to develop their reading skills at school and home.
+Developing readers take home books which match the phonics stage they are working at, alongside books which help them develop other reading skills.
 This enables the children to access a wide range of genres and text types.
 Adults listen to individual readers at least twice a week and those who are more able readers in KS2 at least weekly.

 Once children have progressed on to ‘free readers’ there is a large selection of books for children to choose from and they are encouraged to read a variety of text types and books by different authors by adults in school.